stackitcloud/rag-template/infrastructure/README.md

 - frontend
 - backend

+The complete list of available settings can be found in the [rag/values.yaml](rag/values.yaml) file.
+This README only explains the most important settings.

 With the exception of the `backend` all components can be disabled and exchanged with components of your choice.
 This can be done by overwriting the following values in your `values.yaml`
 ```yaml